Incompatibility as a resource for programmable quantum instruments: Relationship with Steering and Measurement Incompatibility

-As a special case of channel steering, EPR steering can also be understood as a theory of non-simplicity of \emph{programmable source devices (PSDs)} (alias non-signaling \emph{multi-sources}~\cite{Gour-2018b}) in the programmability framework, and simple PSDs are those implementing unsteerable state assemblages.
-As a result, our resource theory of PID non-simplicity subsumes the existing resource theory of EPR steering with 1W-LOCC as free operations~\cite{Gallego-2015a}.
-A comparison between resource theories of non-simplicity of different types of programmable devices is provided in Table~\ref{tab:relationship}.
+As a special case of channel steering, EPR steering can also be understood as a theory of nonsimplicity of \emph{programmable source devices (PSDs)} (alias nonsignaling \emph{multisources}~\cite{Gour-2018b}) in the programmability framework, and simple PSDs are those implementing unsteerable state assemblages.
+As a result, our resource theory of PID nonsimplicity subsumes the existing resource theory of EPR steering with one-way LOCC as free operations~\cite{Gallego-2015a}.
+A comparison between resource theories of nonsimplicity of different types of programmable devices is provided in Table~\ref{tab:relationship}.